mattwalmsley/financial-modelling/quant-library/documentation/7_forwards_futures_swaps.md

 - The London Inter-Bank Offered Rate (LIBOR) is a short-term interest rate published daily that represents the rate at which major banks would loan money to other major banks for loan terms (tenors) up to 1 year.
 - Various interest rate derivatives allow the LIBOR interest rates to be extended beyond the 1 year tenor, forming a spot rate curve known as the LIBOR (spot) curve.
   - For example, the market prices of EUR/USD futures and interest rate swaps are commonly bootstrapped to an interest rate curve up to around the 30 year tenor.
   - Recall from [Discount and Spot Rate Curves](./3_bonds.md#discount-and-spot-rate-curves) that a spot curve is comprised of the implied discount factors.
+- The LIBOR discount curve is therefore the curve of discount factors implied by the spot LIBOR rates up to the 1 year tenor, together with market observed EUR/USD futures prices and swap rates.
+  - The EUR/USD futures and (LIBOR) swaps are interest rate derivatives, linked to the current short term LIBOR rates.
+  - Longer term interest rates can be derived from the short-term LIBOR by applying arbitrage principles to these interest rate derivatives.
 - To express interest rates, yield curves, and discount factors observed on the markets, the following notation is used:
   - $P(t,T)$ denotes the price at time $t$ of a zero-coupon bond maturing at time $T$.
     - As a default assumption, all zero-coupon bonds have a 1 USD face value so that $P(t,T)$ is the present value at time $t$ of the 1 USD paid at time $T$.